Updated May 9, 2023

 - D2: D12 is the sum_range and C2: C12 is the criteria range.
 The two measures are ‘>3/25/2016’ and ‘<12/25/2016’.

 - Sum up the bill amount after ‘3/25/2016’ for the first criterion according to the requirements.

 - And for the second criterion before ’12/25/2016′, the amounts will be selected as below.

 - So when both conditions are satisfied, the amount we will get is shown in the 1st screenshot.
 That is after 25-Mar and before 25-Dec.
 And the sum will be 3583.95.

 In this example, we can use SUMIFS with blank and non-blank criteria.

-- Order date and delivery date of some products are given with Qty.
+- Order date and the delivery date of some products are given with Qty.

-- Need to find the Qty of product which is not delivered yet.
-Applied the formula in the cell D13.
+- We need to find the Qty of the Product not delivered yet and apply the formula in cell D13.

 =SUMIFS (E2:E11, C2:C11,”<>”, D2:D11,”=”)

 - In the first condition, ‘C2: C11,” <>”‘ we will select the non-empty cells in date order.
 And in the second condition, we will select the blank cells in the delivery.